jimbro1000/PIA-Module/README.md

 The available signal lines are CPU clock and switched control bits Q1-Q7

+## Addressing

-The PIA is addressable at $FF00 through to
+By default the PIA is addressable at $xx00 through to $xx03.
+Optionally the addressing can be modified to sit at $xx04 (to $xx07).

-$FF03
+The value of xx is determined and managed by the "mapped memory" signal line, this is expected to be set to $FF00, so the default
+PIA address is $FF00.

+Each PIA block offers four registers:

 * $FF00 = PIA Data Register A (PA0-PA7) or
 Data Direction Register A